NickSanft/DiscordBots/README.md

  - **Atom** - This is a lightweight program/text editor with a ton of nice plugins.
 It was developed by the fine folks here at GitHub. ([Download](https://atom.io/))
  - **Scoop** - This is a windows utility that acts like Homebrew.
 It is a command line installer and  application package manager/repository.
 You can use it to really easily install python for windows. ([Download](http://scoop.sh/))
  - **Cmder** - This is a really nice windows terminal.
 Please don't use native Windows cmd.
 Every time you do, a puppy dies. ([Download](http://cmder.net/))
- - <add more IDEs and cool things here>
+ - _add more IDEs and cool things here..._

 ### Getting started:
 Here are some quick, but detailed instructions on how to get the project running locally.